2010 South Asian Games: Highlights

 Bangladesh won 4 gold and 1 silver followed by Nepal with 3 gold and 2 silver.
 Afghanistan won two gold while Pakistan and Sri Lanka won 1 each.
-In men's event Nepal and Afghanistan won two gold each while Bangladesh and Sri Lanka have 1-a piece.
+In the men's event Nepal and Afghanistan won two gold each while Bangladesh and Sri Lanka have 1 apiece.
 In the women's event, host Bangladesh dominated with 3 gold while Pakistan and Nepal shared the remaining two.